 If there are any complexities to the payment — such as refunds generated by carrying back losses — the claim might require manual intervention as HMRC’s automated systems won’t always recognise them.
-This, in turn, can affect payment processing times.
+This, in turn, can influence payment processing times.

-As with most businesses, the speed at which HMRC pay out your claim can be affected by seasonal availability and internal workloads.
+The speed at which HMRC pay out your claim can be affected by seasonal availability and internal workloads.
 In particular, payments during the peak periods for company year-ends (March, September and December), may take longer due to the volume of payments being processed.
 For more detail, you might like to read more about how long it takes for HMRC to review a claim.

 Large companies and R&D tax credit payment timescales